astro313/astro313.github.io/blog/_posts/2019-10-14-BrandLoyalty.md

 Similarly, once we are accustomed to certain beliefs, definitions (e.g., of beauty), and standards, it is very hard to appreciate others' ___ (opinions, beliefs, preferences, brands, etc).

 From the business angle, it's smart to "take advantage" of this human flaw.
-From my point of view, I like to (at least try to) be conscious about all the decisions I make.
+From my point of view, I like to (at least try to) be conscious of all the decisions I make.